miinajohanna/front-end/README.md

   # Front End

-### I love exploring new ideas in web development
+### I love exploring new ideas in web development and learning new techniques.

-### Learning new techniques and trying out different designs

 ## Book Store

 ##### This was a school project.
 I drew the background image in Krita.
 This was built with HTML and CSS.
 ![Screenshot 2025-04-12 144248](https://github.com/user-attachments/assets/78991576-cd98-4b54-aa7a-80a516b1723e)